 Where does Dr. Shakur come in?
 I’ll give you the short version read more here.
 Brother Mutulu Shakur is a Doctor of Acupuncture.
 (As in Tu Pacs stepfather) As an acupuncturist and health care worker, Brother Shakur worked for and lead the Lincoln Hospital Detoxification Program in the Bronx in New York from 1971 to ‘78.
 Then, from 1978 to 1982 Dr. Shakur was the co-founder and co-director of the Black Acupuncture Advisory Association of North America, also known as BAAANA and the Harlem Institute of Acupuncture.
 100s of acupuncturist were trained thanks to the work by Dr. Shakur.

 He didn’t just treat addicts.
-He made regular quality health care available to everyone in the area.
-The people of color in Harlem like in most major cities were victims of all manner of home soil terror attacks spawned from racism and racist policies like COINTELPRO.
+He made regular, quality, low cost health care available to everyone in the area.
+The people of color in Harlem, like in most major cities then and now, were victims of all manner of home soil terror attacks.
+This spawned from racism and racist policies like COINTELPRO.
 Food deserts leading to poor nutrition, lack of adequate health care, as well as the drugs being pumped into the communities, and the reality of PTSD and PTSS from the everyday stress of living in such subhuman circumstances were exacting a heavy price out of the community.
 Acupuncture was used as a low cost effective solution that was provided for POC.
-What happened to it.
+This became the foundation for the current community acupuncture movement.
+Soooo, what happened to it?
 Same thing that has happened to all of our great African driven institutions: dismantled, destroyed, and diluted.

 Unfortunately, if you fast forward to today most African Americans have never heard of acupuncture and have no interests in trying it even if they have.
 In the midst of Black history month my people have no idea the impacts this medicine has had on our history let alone on the body.
 Its viewed as a luxury item for “other” people.
 Heck I can’t even get most people to admit they are stressed out beyond their capacity and need help dealing with life.
 You don’t have to deal alone!